hhYang520/MDT/README.md

 * the timestamp of any event must be sorted in ascending order

-## Compile and Run
+## Codes description

-The code includes three search strategies: global strategy, local strategy, and index strategy.
+The code includes two search strategies: global strategy and index strategy.

 Graph_IO.h reads the dataset from /data and stores it in memory.